 The NMFS LOA also provides incidental take for Level B harassment of pinnipeds that may result from monitoring of biological resources and physical processes in the estuary.
 Sonoma Water field staff record the presence of pinnipeds hauled out in the estuary in the vicinity of their activities and record any resulting disturbances.
 The Russian River Biological Opinion also requires monthly topographic surveys of the sandbar at the mouth of the Russian River.
 A Sonoma Water biologist was present during topographic surveys to provide guidance to the survey crews on minimizing disturbance of the haul-out and to observe pinniped response to the survey work in the vicinity of the Jenner haul-out.
 Provided that no neonates or nursing pups were on the haul-out, the survey crew approached the haul-out slowly on foot and allowed for the seals to gradually vacate the beach before the survey proceeded.
-A pinniped monitor was present for all these surveys and carefully documented the seals' response and total number of animals disturbed.
+A pinniped monitor was present for all these surveys and carefully documented number of animals disturbed and the seals' response including: duration of the disturbance and the estimated distance between the source and seals.
 During barrier beach closures extra surveys to measure the lowest beach crest elevation may also be conducted to aid in planning of breaching activities.
 Pinniped monitoring occurs during these surveys as well.